Bushra1216/Customer-Cohort-Analysis-/README.md

 <br>
 <h2><a class="anchor" id="customerLevel"></a>Cohort Analysis based on Customer Counts</h2>
-Assess customer retention by counting distinct customers in each cohort across subsequent months
+This analysis examines customer retention by counting distinct customers in each cohort across subsequent months.
+Cohorts are defined based on each customer's first purchase month, allowing us to track how long customers remain active after initial purchase.
+By observing changes in customer counts across different cohorts or months, this reveals key retention patterns such as when engagement drops or how different customer groups behave over time.
+This insight help retailers understand customer behavior trends, identify drop-off points and make targeted improvements to increase retention for long-term customer value.

 **Query Breakdown:**
 ```sql